-Increasing agricultural productivity on already cleared land allows Brazil to nearly double its food production without the removal of natural vegetation; this creates economic growth and also makes progress toward maximizing its forest protection and restoration.
+Increasing agricultural productivity on already cleared land allows Brazil to nearly double its food production without the removal of natural vegetation; this creates economic growth and also makes progress toward the NDC.

 Agricultural producers face many obstacles that slow their productivity and growth such as the lack of infrastructure, limited financial services, and constraints on the functioning of land sales and rental markets.
 Public policies should tackle these issues and prioritize areas for action.